 The Element app is free for everyone, and can be self-hosted or hosted on Matrix.org at no cost.

-One of the reasons that the web has become so centralised - and therefore why it has eroded private communication - is that it is so much easier to develop a ‘full-stack’ product that the service provider wholly owns and controls.
+One of the reasons that the web has become so centralised - and therefore why it has eroded privacy - is that it is so much easier to develop a ‘full-stack’ product that the service provider wholly owns and controls.

 Under the pressure to make money, and driven by the network effect of first mover advantage, the philosophy has been to create the product as quickly as possible, win the space, and then monetise it (generally through an ad-model; aka datamining).